How to Relieve Neck Pain: A Complete Guide to Solutions

 2. Muscle Strain

 Ever wake up with a stiff, sore neck after a long day or an uncomfortable night’s sleep?
 Muscle strain is usually the culprit.
-Even everyday activities, like carrying a heavy bag on one shoulder or twisting your neck during a workout, can cause small tears and tension, leading to nagging aches and reduced mobility.
+Even everyday activities, like carrying a heavy bag on one shoulder or twisting your neck during a workout, can cause small tears and tension.

 Stress can make matters worse, too.
 The tension we hold in our bodies, often unconsciously, can turn minor strain into chronic pain.
 This clenching and tightening of muscles only adds to the discomfort, making it harder to find relief.